Tracy Mackenna

-Tracy Mackenna (born 1963) is a British sculptor and artist, creating works with her partner Edwin Janssen.
+Tracy Mackenna (born 1963) is a British sculptor and artist.
 She was Course Director at Duncan of Jordanstone College of Art and Design.

 Education

 Tracy Mackenna studied at the Glasgow School of Art between 1981 and 1986.
 She is a Royal Scottish Academy's Academician.

 Career

 In 1986 and 1987, Mackenna worked and lived in Hungary.
 Exhibitions of her works were held in Hungary, France, Ireland and Scotland during that time period.

 Returning to Glasgow, Mackenna was a founding director of Glasgow Sculpture Studios in 1988.
 She produced If Crocodiles flew on wings.... as an artist in residence at the Glasgow Garden Festival.
 She has lectured at Gray's School of Art in Aberdeen.
 Mackenna has been a Course Director for the Master of Fine Arts program at Duncan of Jordanstone College of Art and Design.

-Mackenna and Edwin Janssen create multidisciplinary works for exhibition with themes such as cultural identity, concepts of place, and life and death.
+Mackenna and Edwin Janssen created multidisciplinary works for exhibition with themes such as cultural identity, concepts of place, and life and death.

 The artist Tracy Mackenna, working lately with the Dutch-born Edwin Janssen, has developed accessible participatory methods and displays varied interest in Scottish nationhood, as a visual distillation of the debates surrounding the Scottish people's notions of Scottishness.